-- 118. When Ikkurty and/or Avadhanam went to establish relationships with the Defendant Banks, or with InterTrust, each entity had a compliance checklist or similar document setting forth specific inquiries to be made and policies and procedures to be followed to determine the legitimacy of the entity opening the account. - 119.
-In connection with this analysis Defendants searched publicly-available records detailing, inter alia, the Jafia Group's business and history.
-They also obtained documents directly from Ikkurty. - 120.
+- 133. The magnitude, complexity, and speed of the Jafia Group's account activity strongly suggests that Defendant assigned account managers, relationship managers, or their equivalent to the Jafia Group's accounts. - 134.
+When Ikkurty and/or Avadhanam went to establish relationships with the Defendants, each entity had a compliance checklist or similar document setting forth specific inquiries to be made and policies and procedures to be followed to determine the legitimacy of the entity opening the account. - 135.
+In connection with this analysis Defendants searched publicly available records detailing, inter alia, the Jafia Group's business and history.
+They also obtained documents directly from Ikkurty. - 136.
 During the course of these searches the Defendants identified both the Form D filed by Ikkurty claiming the Regulation D exemption, as well as his online solicitations for the same securities he claimed were exempt.
-Indeed, Ikkurty made no secret of the fact that he solicited investments in the Rose City Funds-his partner, Avadhanam, was hired for this specific purpose. - 121.
+Indeed, Ikkurty made no secret of the fact that he solicited investments in the Rose City Funds-his partner, Avadhanam, was hired for this specific purpose. - 137.
 Nonetheless, Defendants went forward with the relationships with the Jafia Group.
 In the case of the Defendant Banks, they received funds clearly earmarked for "investments" in one of the Rose City Funds (which funds were promptly transferred to other accounts in the names of the Jafia Group members).
 The receipt of these funds was the final step in consummating victims' "investment" in the Rose City Ponzi Scheme, as required by the Funds' offering documents.
 Without Defendant Banks' willingness to accept and credit funds, there would be no investments.

-- 122. InterTrust took it a step further by confirming the receipt of funds with the recipient Defendant Bank, issuing a written confirmation of the now-completed investment to the victim, and then adding the victim to the Rose City Funds' investor rolls, pursuant to which they would receive ongoing communications from InterTrust Services concerning their investments on a monthly basis. - 123.
-After the investments were completed the Defendant Banks permitted and facilitated the Jafia Group's (previously defined as Ikkiry, Jafia, Seneca, and the Rose City Funds) and their agents' use of Defendant Banks' accounts to carry out unlawful activity, despite knowing that the Jafia Group and its agents were abusing the banks' services by, inter alia: - Taking in large sums obviously constituting deposits from investors, and indeed, generally designated on their face as for investment purposes; - ii.
+- 138. After the investments were completed the Defendant Banks permitted and facilitated the Jafia Group's (previously defined as Ikkurty, Jafia, Seneca, and the Rose City Funds) and their agents' use of Defendant Banks' accounts to carry out unlawful activity, despite knowing that the Jafia Group and its agents were abusing the banks' services by, inter alia: - i.
+Taking in large sums obviously constituting deposits from investors, and indeed, generally designated on their face as for investment purposes; - ii.
 Transferring on a monthly basis hundreds of thousands of dollars or more from those same accounts back to investors in routine sequence, which transfers were obviously structured as purported interest or distribution payments; - iii.
 Disbursing funds for non-legal purposes such as the commingling and misappropriation of investor funds into the coffers of Jafia Group's principals and affiliates.
 Indeed, once funds entered the Jafia Group's web of accounts, they were all "pooled together" and treated as one lump sum, regardless of source.